Photo courtesy Linda Cooley

 For the community, Cooley says, it’s been an evolving lesson—of how the tribes can relay their history and knowledge, to a point.
 “We’re not sharing everything, but we’re getting the message out there,” she says.

 And this message—of rich histories, distinct perspectives, and cultural offerings—is spreading.
 From tours of the Everglades with the people who have lived there for millennia to visits to some of the most pristine brown bear habitats left on the planet with the Alutiiq People of Alaska’s Kodiak Island, Indian Country offers experiences that can’t be found anywhere else.
 It’s no wonder, then, that tourism to Indian Country has increased dramatically in the past decade.
-(Indian Country includes reservations and Native-run destinations.)
+(Indian Country is an official term used by the American Indian Native Tourism Association, and includes reservations and Native-run destinations.)

 Since 2007, overseas tourism to Indian Country has increased 180 percent, reaching an all-time high in 2018.
 Germany is a top inbound market, and China and Canada are close behind.
 In 2018, nearly 5 percent of international visitors to the United States visited an American Indian community, and the American Indian Alaska Native Tourism Association (AIANTA) estimates 2.4 million overseas tourists will visit reservations and Native-run destinations in 2021.